US forward Josh Sargent dropped from Gold Cup roster

 "We're looking for these guys to show some of the younger players the way," Berhalter said.
 "Failures are part of a player's career.
 I think if you if you ever get afraid to fail, you're in trouble.
 And it's about how you pick yourself up and how you respond.
 And these guys in particular have done a good job so far."

-The U.S. has another exhibition against Venezuela on Sunday at Cincinnati and opens its Gold Cup title defense against Guyana on June 18 at St. Paul, Minnesota.
-It will be the Americans' first competitive match in 20 months.
+The U.S. has another exhibition against Venezuela on Sunday at Cincinnati and opens its Gold Cup title defense against Guyana on June 18 at St. Paul, Minnesota, in the Americans' first competitive match in 20 months.
 They face Trinidad on June 22 at Cleveland and complete group play against Panama on June 26 at Kansas City, Kansas.

 The roster averages 25 years, 150 days, and 24 appearances.